BlackRock Inc. Cuts Stake in NiSource Inc. (NI)

-Fintel reports that BlackRock Inc. has filed a 13G/A form with the SEC disclosing ownership of 45,669,748 shares of NiSource Inc. (NI).
-This represents 11.2% of the company.
+Fintel reports that BlackRock Inc. has filed a 13G/A form with the SEC disclosing ownership of 43.43MM shares of NiSource Inc. (NI).
+This represents 10.6% of the company.

 What are large shareholders doing?